-A nasal corticosteroid spray is a treatment prescribed by your doctor.
-The medicine in the spray is placed directly in the nose to help reduce symptoms and make breathing through the nose easier.
+A nasal corticosteroid spray is a medicine to help make breathing through the nose easier.

-- For people with allergic rhinitis symptoms , such as congestion, runny nose, sneezing, itching, or swelling of the nasal passageway
+- Allergic rhinitis symptoms , such as congestion, runny nose, sneezing, itching, or swelling of the nasal passageway

-- To treat nasal polyps (benign growths in the lining of the nasal passage)
+- Nasal polyps , which are noncancerous (benign) growths in the lining of the nasal passage

-Starting nasal corticosteroids at the beginning of a pollen season will give you the best results in decreasing symptoms during that season.
+Starting a corticosteroid spray at the beginning of pollen season will work best for decreasing symptoms during that season.

 Make sure you understand your dosing instructions.
-Make sure you apply only the prescribed number of sprays in each nostril.
-You may be asked to use the spray 1 - 2 times per day.
+Spray only the number of prescribed sprays in each nostril.
+Read the package instructions before using your spray the first time.